ethereum/EIPs/EIPS/eip-PermissionsSystem.md

 ]
 ```

+Where `invoker` is a unique domain string used to identify the source of the current dapp.
+To start, this may include only `https` prefixes, but `ens`, `swarm`, `ipfs`, and others may all be valid sources in the future.

-The term `parentCapability` comes from the [ocap-ld spec](https://w3c-ccg.github.io/ocap-ld/), which these permissions objects are based on.
+The term `parentCapability` comes from the [ocap-ld spec](https://w3c-ccg.github.io/ocap-ld/), which these permissions objects are based on, and refers to the method that is being permitted.

+The `caveats` array represents the specific restrictions applied to the permitted method.

 You can see above how internally the user-selected account is transformed into a [`caveat`](https://github.com/MetaMask/json-rpc-capabilities-middleware/blob/master/src/%40types/ocap-ld.d.ts#L28-L33), which is a restriction on the response values, in this case ensuring the page can only be notified of approved accounts.
 This also means this permissions system is forward-extensible to support logging into a page with multiple accounts.